redcartel/cdriveFoundation/unit1/01-REPL-Expressions/REPL-Expressions.md

 print(b)
 ```

-* do you understand what happened?
+* Do you understand what happened?
+Assignment like this takes the value stored in a and stores it in b.
+It does not create a permanent equality.

 * The = sign by itself is the assignment operator.
 It is used to store a value in a variable.
 You will learn about testing for equality later, that uses a double ==.
 They are two different things!